 Our Expert Testers

-Staff authors Peter Reese and Mallory Paige โ both seasoned outdoor enthusiasts โ curated our initial roundup of 12 boots in February of 2021, and we have been putting new models and brands to the test ever since to bring you the streamlined selection you see today.
+Staff authors Peter Reese and Mallory Paige — both seasoned outdoor enthusiasts — curated our initial roundup of 12 boots in February.
+Ever since, we have been testing new models and brands to bring you the streamlined selection you see today.

-Over the last couple of years, Andrew Potter, Ryan Kempfer and Matthew Medendorp joined the testing team to help put new models through their paces.
-The boots on this list have been vetted by these stone-cold pros and put through the wringer in demanding winter environments โ all proving to be worthy.
+Over the last couple of years, Chris Kassar and Ryan Kempfer joined the testing team to help put new models through their paces.
+These stone-cold pros have vetted the boots on this list and put them through the wringer in demanding winter environments — all proving to be worthy.

-Finally, this is an organic, constantly evolving guide that we strive to update regularly with the top models on the market so it stays fresh and relevant.
 If you’re looking for all-season hiking boots, check out our guides to the best hiking boots for women and for men.
 And, if you’re looking for more casual winter boots, check out our guides to the best winter boots for men and best winter boots for women.
-And don’t forget to check out our guide to the best winter jackets before heading outside this winter.
+And don’t forget to check out our guide to winter traction devices before heading outside this winter.

-Buyer’s Guide: How to Choose the Best Winter Hiking Boot
+Buyer’s Guide: How to Choose the Best Winter Hiking Boots

 Where Are You Hiking?